You’ve heard of up-cycling things like jam jars and wooden pallets, but the inspiration you’re after could be closer to home…like in your wallet.

 Is it bad to have a lot of credit cards with zero balance?

 If you’ve gone to the trouble of taking out a credit card, lenders do like to see you using it.
-While maxing out your plastic shows an unhealthy relationship with credit, not touching your card won’t help your credit score, either – because lenders can’t see that you’re managing your credit responsibly every month
+While maxing out your credit limit can show an unhealthy relationship with credit, not touching your card won’t help your credit score, either – because lenders can’t see that you’re managing your credit responsibly every month.

 For most of us, it’s simply a case of chopping the card up into tiny pieces and chucking it in the bin.
-If you want to go a bit greener next time one of your cards has reached its shelf life though, here are five quirky ways you can repurpose your plastic:
+If you want to go a bit greener next time one of your cards has reached its shelf life though, here are some quirky ways you can repurpose your expired credit card:

-If arts and crafts are up your street credit cards offer lots of creative opportunities.
+If arts and crafts are up your street, expired credit cards offer lots of creative opportunities.
 From multicoloured mosaics and quirky lamp shades to simpler things like guitar picks and bookmarks, there’s a whole load you could start working on.

-If you’ve not got the money to pay someone else to do it, you don’t have the proper tools to do it yourself and you don’t want to get your fingers dirty, your old credit card could be the next best alternative the next time you’re grouting tiles.
+If you can’t pay someone else to do it, you don’t have the proper tools to do it yourself and you don’t want to get your fingers dirty, your expired credit card could be the next best alternative the next time you’re grouting tiles.